daniellavoie/kafka-streaming-workshop/doc/streams/streams.md

 Click on the `topic` tab from the cluster navigation menu.
 Select the `transaction-failed` topic and access the `messages` tab.
 Click on the `offset` textbox and type `0` and press enter to instruct C3 to load all messages from partition 0 starting from offset 0.

-With the connector running, you should observe `account` events in the UI.
+You should observe `transaction-failed` events in the UI.
 If you can't see any message, try your lock with partition 1 starting from offset 0.

 ![c3-transaction-failed](transaction-failed.png)